How to check RAM speed and size on your computer

 What RAM should I buy?

-However, if you find that you already have this amount of RAM and tend to find your device’s performance isn’t up to scratch, it could mean that the issue isn’t with how much RAM you have, so it might be worth carrying out a triage.
+However, if you find that you already have this amount of RAM and your device performance isn’t up to scratch, it could mean that the issue doesn't lie with how much RAM you have.
+In this instance, it might be worth carrying out a triage.

 It’s a good idea to search for a little more information on this before heading out to make your purchase.
 A great source for collecting this data is CPUID’s free CPU-Z utility.
 Simply download and install it on your device, get it up and running, and then head to the Memory tab.